Private equity in Germany: market and regulatory overview

 GSK Stockmann + Kollegen

 Areas of practice.
-Corporate taxation; tax structuring (M&A and real estate transactions, and funds) and restructuring; international taxation; value added tax; succession of entrepreneurs and estate planning; tax compliance.
+Corporate taxation; private equity; venture capital; tax structuring (M&A and real estate transactions, funds) and restructuring; tax litigation; European and international taxation.

 Timo Patrick Bernau, Partner